elbosso/webbrowser/README.md

 However - im always grateful for input - so dont hesitate to leave behind comments or even issues.

+The application needs at least **Java version 17** to run and build.

 One last word (well - a last line actually): The command for building is
 ```bash